Here’s Why The Queen Mother Left Prince Harry More Money In Her Will Than She Did For Prince William

 The English royal family is well established and certainly sitting comfortably when it comes to finances.
 However, as happens when people die, others will receive money via inheritance.
 This certainly happens within the royal family and, as a result, the princes William and Harry have already received large inheritance sums when their mother tragically died.

 According to the Mirror, the money that William and Harry received from their mother, Princess Diana, was split evenly between the two siblings.
 However, this isn’t the case when it came to their inheritance from their great-grandmother, the Queen Mother.
-The BBC reported that Prince Harry has received a much larger inheritance sum from the Queen Mother than Prince William did.
+BBC reported that Prince Harry has received a much larger inheritance sum from the Queen Mother than Prince William did.
 There is a specific reason for this, though.

 After the Queen Mother died in 2002, it was revealed that she had a substantial sum of money put aside for all of her great-grandchildren.
-However, the largest serve of this royal pie, £14 Million (approximately $18 Million USD), went to Prince Harry.
+However, the largest serve of this royal pie, £14 million (approximately $18 million USD), went to Prince Harry.

 So, why did she do this?